Pterobunocephalus

 Pterobunocephalus is a genus of banjo catfishes found in tropical South America.

 Distribution

 The genus is widespread in the Orinoco, Amazon and Paraguay-Paraná River systems and typically occur at depths greater than 5 metres.

 Description

 Pterobunocephalus is genus of small to medium-sized aspredinid species.
 Members of this genus are distinguished from all other aspredinids by the following characters having an extremely depressed (flattened) head and body, having the head ornamentation highly reduced or absent, often having a distinct notch in the upper jaw, and having 10-20 anal fin rays.
 Females of this genus carry embryos directly attached to the ventral surface of their bodies, which also distinguishes them from all other aspredinids.

 Species

-There are currently two described species in this genus:
+There are currently three described species in this genus.
+A list of them can be found below: